 Continuing with the social media theme, video marketing reigns supreme on many platforms.
 Take a look at TikTok’s success.
 Its minute-long videos became so popular that Instagram, traditionally a photo-sharing app, launched its own version—Reels—off the back of it.

-Use a free video app to produce content to market your own business on social media.
+Use Shopify’s free online video maker to produce content to market your own business on social media.
 That could be:

 - Reviews from happy customers